scalatra/scalatra-website/guides/views.md

 ### Using Scalate directly

-Some people like to call Scalate methods directly, preferring to bypass the (relatively minimal) magic of the ScalateSupport helpers.
+Some people like to call Scalate methods directly, bypassing the (relatively minimal) magic of the ScalateSupport helpers.

 Scalate can be called directly, using the